Color blind perspective, glasses and flowers

 Do you remember the story about my father needing the help of a large magnifying glass and high light to read the paper?
 Did you get a visual in your thoughts about what that looked like?
 These details are important in adding a value to an alternate text field (alt tag) for images.
 You are giving the user a verbal description of the image so they can relate to the content.
 Alt tags are required on all images.

-Videos with voice overs should be close captioned for users with hearing impairments.
-When transmitting live content, providing a sign language interpretation is also beneficial.
+Videos with voice overs should be closed captioned for users with hearing impairments.
+When transmitting live content, providing sign language interpretation is also beneficial.

 Loss of Motor Function